ajaxlab/package-json-type/md/interfaces/iconfig.md

 }
 ```

-and then had a “start” command that then referenced the npm\_package\_config\_port environment variable, then the user could override that by doing npm config set foo:port 8001.
+and then had a `start` command that then referenced the `npm_package_config_port` environment variable, then the user could override that by doing npm config set `foo:port 8001`.

 *__see__*: [https://docs.npmjs.com/files/package.json#config](https://docs.npmjs.com/files/package.json#config)